jjpaulo2/fastrpa/docs/elements/checkboxes.md

 False
 ```

-### Mark as checked
+### Set as checked

-Only marks the checkbox as checked/active.
+Only set the checkbox as checked/active.

 ```python linenums="1"
 my_radio.check()
 ```

-### Mark as unchecked
+### Set as unchecked

-Only marks the checkbox as unchecked/inactive.
+Only set the checkbox as unchecked/inactive.

 ```python linenums="1"
 my_radio.uncheck()